-Application Note: The TRNG library version 1.0 comprises some functions that performs
+Application Note:

-Application note rev 1.0.
+The TRNG library version 1.0 comprises some functions that performs statistical test on the TRNG output in order to ensure that the TRNG is working properly.
+If test is fails the function return an error value and the TRNG is shuttled down.
+Those functions are described in TRNG Application note rev 1.0.